AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-31295-magento-patch-loyalty-points-on-partial-orders.md

 ---
-title: "MDVA-31295: Loyalty points on partial orders"
+title: 'MDVA-31295: Loyalty points on partial orders'
-description: "The MDVA-31295 patch fixes the issue where reward points are not calculated correctly when a partial order completes and items are taxed.
+description: The MDVA-31295 patch fixes the issue where reward points are not calculated correctly when a partial order completes and items are taxed.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.8 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.4.2."
+Please note that the issue was fixed in Adobe Commerce 2.4.2.
+exl-id: 10e8a3a9-bfab-4256-b772-fd64e8885da3
 ---
 # MDVA-31295: Loyalty points on partial orders

 The MDVA-31295 patch fixes the issue where reward points are not calculated correctly when a partial order completes and items are taxed.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.8 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.